BodhiSearch/BodhiApp/README.md

 3. Open the homepage using system tray or opening website in the browser - `http://localhost:1135`

+# YouTube Tutorial

+Checkout the YouTube walkthrough of the Bodhi App [here](https://bit.ly/bodhiapp-yt).

 # Quick Start

 `bodhi run llama3:instruct`